How do I add literature / copyright protected materials?

 For more information please visit Copyright for teachers.

-What if there is no online resource available?
+What if there is no online document available?

 You can use the cheat sheet below as a guide for adding copyright protected materials aka literature to your course.
 The document is interactive and will lead you to the relevant websites.